 On December 21, 2018, the Company closed a short-form prospectus offering of 4,000,000 units for gross proceeds of \$4,000,000.
 Each such unit was issued at a price of \$1.00 per unit and consisted of one Common Share and one-half common share purchase warrant of the Company.
 Each whole warrant entitles the holder to purchase one Common Share at an exercise price of \$1.20 until December 21, 2023.
-In addition, 280,000 broker warrants, allowing holders to acquire one Common Share at an exercise price of \$1.20 until December 21, 2023.
-Were issued pursuant to the offering.
+In addition, 280,000 broker warrants, allowing holders to acquire one Common Share at an exercise price of \$1.20 until December 21, 2020, were issued pursuant to the offering.

-On February 6, 2019, Dr. Moutih Rafei, PhD (Associate Professor, Department of Pharmacology and Physiology, Université de Montréal), presented new results on MDNA109 and its long acting variants.
-The presentation outlined that MDNA109 (a) is an engineered IL-2 Superkine exhibiting 1000-fold enhanced affinity toward the CD122 receptor, (b) has best-in-class potency toward cancer killing effector T cells, (c) was not immunogenic in-vivo and (d) potently synergized with anti-PD-1 or anti-CTLA-4 checkpoint inhibitors to eliminate tumors in the majority of tumor-bearing mice.
+On February 6, 2019, the Company presented new results on MDNA109 and its long acting variants.
+The presentation outlined that MDNA109 (a) is an engineered IL-2 Superkine exhibiting 1000-fold enhanced affinity toward the CD122 receptor, (b) has potential best-in-class potency toward cancer killing effector T cells, (c) was not immunogenic in-vivo and (d) potently synergized with anti-PD-1 or anti-CTLA-4 checkpoint inhibitors to eliminate tumors in the majority of tumor-bearing mice.

-On February 7, 2019 Medicenna presented new clinical study results in a podium presentation entitled "The IL4 Receptor as a Biomarker and Immunotherapeutic Target for Glioblastoma: Preliminary Evidence with MDNA55, a Locally Administered IL-4 Guided Toxin", by John H. Sampson, MD, PhD, Robert H. and Gloria Wilkins Distinguished Professor and Chair of

-Neurosurgery at Duke University, during the 5th Annual Immuno-Oncology 360° Conference held in New York, NY.
+On February 7, 2019 Medicenna presented new clinical study results in a podium presentation entitled "The IL4 Receptor as a Biomarker and Immunotherapeutic Target for Glioblastoma: Preliminary Evidence with MDNA55, a Locally Administered IL-4 Guided Toxin", by John H. Sampson, MD, PhD, Robert H. and Gloria Wilkins Distinguished Professor and Chair of Neurosurgery at Duke University, during the 5th Annual Immuno-Oncology 360° Conference held in New York, NY.
 These data were subsequently updated as described below.